eudoxia0/eudoxia0.github.io/article/_posts/2023-04-10-effective-spaced-repetition.md

 1. **Syntactic Consequence:** $Q$ is a syntactic consequence of $P$ iff there exists a proof from $P$ to $Q$.
 This is denoted $P \vdash Q$.

-Semantic consequence is about interpretations, while semantic consequence is about proofs.
+Semantic consequence is about interpretations, while syntactic consequence is about proofs.

 </div>